A North Dakota Holiday Tradition: Raw Meat Sandwiches?

-I personally do not know of anybody who's into "Raw Meat Sandwiches," but I guess it's a thing now.
-Especially, if you live in the state of Wisconsin.
-Those crazy Sconi's, who are more known for their cheese and beer, now have another thing to be known for.
+If you live in the state of Wisconsin it's almost mandatory to do this.
+Those crazy Sconi's, who are more known for their cheese and beer, are also known for their raw meat.
 It's even a holiday tradition, but health officials are warning of the dangerous practice of eating raw meat.

-According to an article on Bring Me MN The News, State officials in Wisconsin say people should refrain from indulging in this time honored holiday tradition of eating raw ground beef sandwiches.
-If you're like me and you haven't heard of this Wisconsin delicacy, it's also known as "Cannibal Sandwiches" or even "Tiger Meat".
+According to an article on Bring Me MN The News, Wisconsin state officials say people should refrain from indulging in this time-honored holiday tradition of eating raw ground beef sandwiches.
+If you are like me and not familiar with this Wisconsin (and western North Dakota) delicacy, it's also known as "Cannibal Sandwiches" or even "Tiger Meat".

-There's numerous reasons you shouldn't eat raw meat, but just in case you need a refresher course, here's why health officials say you should avoid this risky activity at your holiday get togethers this year.
-It carries some significant health risks, such as contracting Salmonella and E. coli.
+There are numerous reasons you shouldn't eat raw meat, but just in case you need a refresher course, here's why health officials say you should avoid this risky activity at your holiday get-togethers this year.
+It carries significant health risks, such as contracting Salmonella and E. coli.
 Ground beef should always be cooked to at least 160 degrees.

-Now, I know what some of you risk takers are saying.
+Now, I know what some of you risk-takers are saying.
 What about sushi?
 How do they get away with it?
 Well, we've all heard the story about people being filled with worms and other parasites who eat a lot of sushi.
-Pretty sure, worms would be possibility with raw hamburger.
-Can you say tape worms?
+Pretty sure, worms would be possible with raw hamburgers.
+Can you say tapeworms?
 YUCK!
-Just sayin, I know somebody who had "pin worms" once, and it was not a fun experience.
+Just sayin', I know somebody who had "pinworms" once, and it was not a fun experience.

 That's a HARD PASS for me on Cannibal Sandwiches, pass me the lefsa instead!

 CHECK THEM OUT: 100 years of Christmas toys, gifts and fads

 LOOK: 20 tips to help your houseplants survive the winter

 Top 11 Drinks That Make NoDak's Throw up.